-Austin, Texas appellate attorney Ryan Clinton is a former Texas Assistant Solicitor General who has successfully handled dozens of appeals and original appellate proceedings in state and federal courts and has delivered more than two dozen oral arguments---including five in the Texas Supreme Court alone.
-Ryan has established a reputation for handling high-profile and high-impact cases, such as the successful representation of an energy company seeking to vacate a $125,000,000.00 arbitration award, an international oil-and-gas producer in a precedent-setting gas-royalties dispute, Texas A&M University in litigation arising from the tragic "Aggie Bonfire" collapse, a Texas Court of Appeals in litigation filed by a then-sitting appellate justice over opinion authorship, and the Texas Attorney General in a suit filed by a Texas school district over the release of public bonds.
+Austin, Texas appellate attorney Ryan Clinton is a former Texas Assistant Solicitor General who has successfully handled dozens of appeals and original appellate proceedings in state and federal courts and has delivered more than two dozen oral arguments---including seven in the Texas Supreme Court.
+Ryan has established a reputation for handling high-profile and high-impact cases, such as the successful representation of an energy company seeking to vacate a $125,000,000.00 arbitration award in the Texas Supreme Court, two oil-and-gas producers in a pair of retained-acreage-clause cases in the Texas Supreme Court, an international oil-and-gas producer in a precedent-setting gas-royalties dispute in a Texas court of appeals, Texas A&M University in litigation arising from the tragic "Aggie Bonfire" collapse in state and federal appellate courts, a Texas Court of Appeals in litigation filed by a then-sitting appellate justice over opinion authorship, and the Texas Attorney General in a suit filed by a Texas school district over the release of public bonds.

 Ryan has successfully represented clients in the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, many Texas intermediate courts, and the United States Supreme Court.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
 Ryan received his Juris Doctorate from the University of Virginia School of Law in 2000, graduating in the top 10 percent of his class with Order of the Coif honors.
 He received his undergraduate degree from Duke University in 1997, where he graduated with cum laude honors in both Political Science and Public Policy Studies.